luckymouse11/project-3/README.md

 <img width="415" alt="p3-multiselect2" src="https://user-images.githubusercontent.com/88091835/143438014-b55f72da-11c0-4593-8b4f-785019af2fc0.png">

-Once this was done it was then possible to create a maths function to display the environmental impact as a figure.
+Once this was done it was then possible to create a function to display the environmental impact as a figure.

 <img width="952" alt="p3-envimpactmath" src="https://user-images.githubusercontent.com/88091835/143427267-9155f8cd-1aae-4653-a80e-50564c1a700b.png">